Rachelsjp/AI-Powered-Newsletter-Automation-using-n8n/readme.md

 channels:read
 chat:write

-Install the app to your workspace.
+Then install the app to your workspace.

 4️⃣ Add Bot to Channel

-Invite bot to channels:
+Invite bot to:

 #newsletter
 #newsletter-output